-Notice that for the Transport Layer Security (TLS) and Secure Shell (SSH) protocols, no parts of these protocols, other than the key derivation functions (SP800-135 TLS and SSH KDFs), have been tested by the CAVP.
+Notice that for the Transport Layer Security (TLS), no parts of this protocol other than the key derivation function (SP800-135 TLS KDF), has been tested by the CAVP.

 Table 7 lists the approved algorithms, the CAVP certificates, and other associated information of the cryptographic implementations in FIPS mode.
 Please refer to Appendix B for more detailed information about the algorithm implementations tested for each CAVP certificate.